dakotablanchard/search-engine-optimization/README.md

 * Added semantic elements in place of non-semantic elements to make code easier to read.
 * Added comments to help navigate separate sections of code.
 * Rearranged CSS selectors to be in sequential order.
-* Deleted unnecessary ID attributes in content section to make code easier to read.
+* Added missing ID attribute to fix Search Engine Optimization button.

 ## Credits: